KEINOS/Dockerfile_of_ngrok/README.md

-# Dockerfile of ngrok
+# Dockerfile of ngrok on Alpine Linux

-Dockerfile of ngrok on Alpine Linux.
+This container publishes other container's http connection to the public via [ngrok](https://ngrok.com/).

-This container publishes other container's http connection in the same Docker network to the public via [ngrok](https://ngrok.com/).
+It publishes only the http connection in the same Docker network, so you don't need to expose the port to the host.

 If you are familiar to docker-compose, then see the [sample docker-compose.yml file](./docker-compose.yml) first to capture the sense.